Johnny Angel

 Johnny Angel is a 1945 American film noir directed by Edwin L. Marin and written by Steve Fisher (adapted by Frank Gruber) from the 1944 novel Mr. Angel Comes Aboard by Charles Gordon Booth.
 The movie stars George Raft, Claire Trevor and Signe Hasso, and features Hoagy Carmichael.

-Synopsis
+Plot

-A merchant ship captain (George Raft) finds his father's ship – of the same line – derelict at sea, the entire crew having disappeared.
-From an unlisted passenger (Signe Hasso), the only survivor of the hijacking of the ship, he learns of a plot involving secret gold, and searches New Orleans for his father's murderer.
+A merchant ship captain finds his father's ship – of the same line – derelict at sea, the entire crew having disappeared.
+From an unlisted passenger, the only survivor of the hijacking of the ship, he learns of a plot involving secret gold, and searches New Orleans for his father's murderer.